ekkolon/aix/templates/README.md

-# Rustx starter templates
+# aix starter templates

-This directory contains files and directories for generating projects with the `rustx` CLI.
+This directory contains files and directories for generating projects with the `aix` CLI.